CHAPTER 5

 Gold And Silver

 It was once said that the American dollar was "as good as gold."
 In fact, the dollar was backed by gold.
 Today this is no longer the case.
 The United States abandoned the gold standard in 1933.
-Since then the paper dollar has been gradually losing its value and its purchasing power (see Chapter LI).
+Since then the paper dollar has been gradually losing its value and its purchasing power (see Chapter 4).
 As inflation continues to eat away at the dollar, more and more people are taking an interest in the precious metals which seem to increase in value during times of inflation.
-Let us now consider gold and silver, and why these metals are in such demand:
+Let us now consider gold and silver, and why these metals are in such demand.

 Gold Facts

 1. Gold is scarce.
 It cannot be created or manufactured by men or by governments.
 It is possible to print or manufacture paper dollars, but new supplies of gold can only come as a result of mining.
 Men have dreamed of discovering some way to have the Midas touch, but all attempts to transform non-gold into gold have failed.
 Even in an age of science and advanced chemistry, it is impossible to make or manufacture gold.
 Only God could create gold, and He did not make too much of it!
-Gold is about 4 times as scarce as silver.
+Gold is about four times as scarce as silver.
 From 1493 (in the days of Columbus) to 1940 the world production of gold was only about 1,222 million ounces.
 This amount of gold would only fill a 44 foot cube:

 3. Gold is divisible.
-A piece of gold worth $1,000.00 can be cut into 10 pieces and each piece would be worth $100.00 (assuming the pieces are of equal size).
+A piece of gold worth $2,000.00 can be cut into 10 pieces and each piece would be worth $200.00 (assuming the pieces are of equal size).
 When a diamond is split its value may be destroyed.
 A painting is worth something only while it is whole.
 Gold is gold, and its value cannot be destroyed by dividing it or even melting it!

 4. Gold is consistent.
 There are no different grades of gold, so there is no danger of being stuck with an inferior quality.
 There is no such thing as "poor quality gold" and "top quality gold."
 Gold is gold, and thus all gold is top quality gold!
-(NOTE: The term "karat" is often used In describing gold when gold Is combined with other metals.
-A piece of jewelry that Is 211 karats would be pure gold.
-One that is 14 karats would contain about 58% pure gold.)

 Silver Facts

 1. In Bible times, silver was used primarily for money and for jewelry.
-Today it Is Industry that uses the greatest amount of silver.
+Today it is industry that uses the greatest amount of silver.

 2. Silver is one of the 92 natural elements (as is gold).
-Of all the elements, it is the most conductive of electricity and heat (this is why silver is In great demand in the field of electronics) and the most reflective of light (this is why silver is in great demand in the field of photography).
+Of all the elements, it is the most conductive of electricity and heat (this is why silver is in great demand in the field of electronics) and the most reflective of light (this is why silver is in great demand in the field of photography).

 3. Silver is the most malleable and ductile of all metals except gold.